Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Learning from a fixed behavior policy

 \begin{remark}\normalfont Theorem~\ref{thm:fix_upper} holds without any assumptions on the behavior policy.
-Instead, the burden of assumptions is ``shifted'' to the upper bound, which honestly reflects how well the offline data collecting process -- which we do not have control over -- allows us to learn the optimal policy. \end{remark}
+Instead, the burden of assumptions is ``shifted'' to the upper bound, which honestly reflects how well the offline data collecting process is for enabling learning the optimal policy. \end{remark}

 To better understand the upper bounds in Theorem~\ref{thm:fix_upper}, we consider in the following corollary a specific setting where there is sufficient overlap for the \emph{optimal} policy, but not necessarily for all $\pi\in\Pi$.